gambitproject/gambit/doc/developer.contributing.rst

 1. Make a branch from the oldest maintenance branch to which the change applies
 2. Apply the change and make a pull request to that maintenance branch
 3. After the pull request is merged, open new pull requests to each subsequent maintenance branch and finally to the master branch, merging each in turn
+4. Create new releases from each maintenance branch as needed, following the steps in :ref:`making-a-new-release`.